There May Be More Than One Policy

 How the problem works

 This is not just technical insurance structure.
 It is leverage.
-More than one policy can mean more available money, more disclosure obligations, more insured parties, and more pressure on the defense side to take the claim seriously. fileciteturn31file0
+More than one policy can mean more available coverage, more disclosure obligations, more insured parties, more claim-handling complexity, and more pressure on the defense side to take the claim seriously.

 The driver's personal auto policy.
 The vehicle owner's policy.
 An employer or business auto policy.
+A hired or non-owned auto policy.
 An umbrella or excess policy.
 A household policy.
 Coverage tied to permissive use.
-Your own UM/UIM when the liability limits are too small.
+Your own UM/UIM when liability coverage is too small.

 Where citizens get trapped